nanosonde/sip2rtsp/README.md

   `make run`

-Please note that the generated docker image uses a custom build of gstreamer and pulseaudio from this repository: https://github.com/nanosonde/pulsegst
+~~Please note that the generated docker image uses a custom build of gstreamer and pulseaudio from this repository: https://github.com/nanosonde/pulsegst~~
+Recent versions (from 03/17/2023) of sip2rtsp use Debian Bookworm which already includes latest version of gstreamer and pulseaudio.

-Building gstreamer and pulseaudio takes a long time.
-So building those is done in a separate dockerfile.
+~~Building gstreamer and pulseaudio takes a long time.
+So building those is done in a separate dockerfile.~~

 ## Configuration